W. Heath Robinson: Career

 Around 1928, Robinson was commissioned to design a range of nursery ware for W. R. Midwinter, a Staffordshire pottery firm.
 Scenes from sixteen nursery rhymes (some illustrated with more than one vignette) were printed on ware ranging from eggcups to biscuit barrels, each with a decorative border of characterful children's faces.
 Titled "Fairyland on China", the range was favourably reviewed in the trade press.

 The last project Robinson worked on shortly before he died was illustrations for Lilian M. Clopet's short story collection Once Upon a Time, which was published in 1944.

 One of the automatic analysis machines built for Bletchley Park during the Second World War to assist in the decryption of German message traffic was named "Heath Robinson" in his honour.
 It was a direct predecessor to the Colossus, the world's first programmable digital electronic computer.

 Personal life

 In 1903 he married Josephine Latey, the daughter of newspaper editor John Latey.
-In 1908 the Robinsons moved to Pinner, Middlesex His house in Moss Lane is commemorated by a blue plaque.
+In 1908 the Robinsons moved to Pinner, Middlesex, with their two children, Joan Ida and Oliver John, both born Islington, and where they had Alan Heath and Quentin Thomas.
+His house in Moss Lane is commemorated by a blue plaque.

 In 1918 the Heath Robinsons moved to Cranleigh, Surrey where they had their fifth child Thomas Latez.
 Their daughter Ida attended St Catherine's School, Bramley and their son Oliver attended Cranleigh School.
 Heath Robinson drew designs and illustrations for local institutions and schools.
 Heath Robinson was too old to enlist for the First World War; he took on two German POWs to garden after the Armistice.
 In 1929 the Heath Robinsons returned to London where his two oldest children were now working.